bittlingmayer/nlp-intro-course/more.md

-More resources for learning and building natural language processing:
+More resources for building and learning:

 ### Libraries and Services

-NLTK has a lot of legacy and momentum, and support for many languages.
+NLTK has a lot of legacy and momentum, and supports many languages, but it is a bit heavyweight.

 If you need to deal with more languages than English, the choices will be more complex.

 All of the below are in python or have a python client unless otherwise marked.

 There are third-party python wrappers for most popular C/C++ and Java libraries.

+## Build

 #### Parsers